microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 This occurs if the relay is in the open state, and a voltage is detected or if the relay is in a closed state, and no voltage is detected.

-- Bad Connection / Brownout
+- Bad Connection/Brown out

-If the relay is in a steady state OPEN/CLOSED, and the voltage is at an invalid level, then the device reports a brownout or bad connection.
+If the relay is in a steady state OPEN/CLOSED, and the voltage is at an invalid level, then the device reports a brown out or bad connection.

 - SRAM Variables Corruption